 Adults at this stage begin to think about their contributions to the next generation and the society in which they live.
-They consider the education, well-being, and employment of the younger generation.
-If they do not contribute significantly, they may feel they are only pursuing personal pleasures.
+They engage in considering the education, well-being, and employment of the younger generation.
+If they do not contribute significantly, they may feel as though they are only pursuing personal pleasures.